pmboutet/fr-template-build/doc/doc/pages/account.rst

   Auto Assign for Profile System Admin based on the record type - Similar to Campaign

   List View - French Version of the Organization Account and Household Account

+TODO CONFIG Laureta Add Acount hierarchy as for Campaign